Ni Es lo Mismo Ni Es Igual: Background

 Juan Luis Guerra stated that his style of music was influenced by The Beatles, American rock, folk, R&B, jazz, and traditional Dominican music.
 His style of songwriting has been known to take on a poetic feel and address romantic and social issues.
 Guerra started his career with the release of Soplando.
 His fifth studio album, Bachata Rosa (1990), received a Grammy Award for Best Tropical Album.
 KAREN, a Dominican-independent record label, was involved with Guerra's previous albums and helped produced Ni Es Lo Mismo Ni Es Igual.
 According to Guerra, he remained with KAREN because they gave him the opportunity to set up his own recording schedule.

+Following the end of the Areito World Tour in December 1993, Guerra announced his retirement from doing concerts and live presentations, stating that he would instead be producing other artists' albums.

-Ni Es Lo Mismo Ni Es Igual is the first studio album of Juan Luis Guerra since 1994 Forgarate.
-The recording sessions was set to start in February 1996, but Guerra declined due personal issues, conversion to christianity and for the a break of the music industry.
+Ni Es Lo Mismo Ni Es Igual was the first studio album by Guerra since 1994's Fogaraté.
+The recording sessions were set to start in February 1996, but Guerra declined due to personal issues including conversion to Christianity and taking a break from the music industry.

+In late 1996, it was announced that Guerra had come back to the studio to record a new acoustic album.
+In a press note in November 1996, the artist stated that following the consolidation of his business (radio station Viva FM and TV station Mango TV), he would return to the studio in 1997 and record two albums.
+The first would be acoustic music, according to Guerra in press statements, and would include meringues, but "treated in a different way."
+The other would have romantic themes.
+He explained: "I really want to make an acoustic production, in which I can play some songs that I have saved.
+Even work on some meringues treated in a different way.
+I have always thought about that and I think it is time to do it."

 Writing and composition

 For Ni Es Lo Mismo Ni Es Igual, Guerra continues his aforementioned take on songs about love and social issues.
 "El Niágara en Bicicleta" takes on the impossibility of obtaining medical treatment in a third world hospital, and compares it to crossing Niagara Falls on a bicycle.
-He based the song on a trip to a hospital in which the equipment were either unavailable or broken down.
+He based the song on a trip to a hospital in which the equipment was either unavailable or broken down.
 The song "Mi PC" combines lyrics and the sound of merengue to compare a woman to a personal computer.
 "Quisiera" is a salsa theme song that was co-written by Guerra and Colombian songwriter Kike Santander.
 Guerra also produced ballad songs for the album such as "Testimonio" and "Amapola".
 In addition, Guerra remade "Amor de Conuco" from his album, Mientras Más Lo Pienso...Tú (1987), into a ballad version.